webmandesign/reykjavik/review/reykjavik-theme-review-process.md

 # Reykjavik theme review

 A free accessible WordPress theme, [**Reykjavik**](https://www.webmandesign.eu/portfolio/reykjavik-wordpress-theme/), by [WebMan Design](https://www.webmandesign.eu/) was submitted to WordPress.org theme repository for a review in mid July 2017.

-Theme was made live on ... `@todo: Add date when theme is released.`

 And here is a report of the (painful) theme review process.

+*(The theme was eventually made live on ... `@todo: Add date when theme is released.`)*

 ## Review process